Gérard Kautai

-Gérard Kautai is a Tahitian professional football manager and a former football player who played as defender.
+Gérard Kautai is a Tahitin professional football manager and a former football player who played as defender.

 Career

 In 1996 and since January 2004 until September 2007 he coached the Tahiti national football team.
 Since April 2014 he is a head coach of the AS Pirae.

 He is the father of Iotua Kautai, who he also selected to represent Tahiti during the 2004 OFC Nations Cup.